Monga National Park

 The Monga National Park is a 251.44 km2 national park located 230 km south west of Sydney, New South Wales, Australia.
 The closest town nearby is Braidwood.

 Monga features outstanding high altitude eucalyptus forest and temperate rainforest.
 It contains the Corn Trail, a historic bridle-track, built in the 1830s, that has been restored and reopened as a walking track.

-In the park you can find many cultural sites of the ancient Aboriginal peoples of Yuin and Walbunja.
+In the park you can find many cultural sites of the Aboriginal peoples of Yuin and Walbunja.

 The park has an elevation of 686 meters.